OmniTx/OmniTx/README.md

 Feel free to reach out to me at **heroimran175@gmail.com**.
 For more about me, you can visit [linktr.ee/immekun](https://github.com/OmniTx/).

 ## Projects
+- **WallpaperCopier**: A PowerShell script that creates a graphical user interface (GUI) to copy your Windows wallpaper to a selected directory with a unique filename.
+It supports both light and dark themes and saves user settings for convenience.
 - **pixiwps**: Public Python projects
 - **Windows**: Windows tweaking platform with optimization scripts